mlswg/mls-protocol/draft-ietf-mls-protocol.md

   shared cryptographic state.

 Member:
-: A client that is included in the shared state of a group, hence has access to the group's secrets.
+: A client that is included in the shared state of a group and hence has access to the group's secrets.

 Key Package:
-: A signed object describing a client's identity and capabilities, and including a hybrid public-key encryption (HPKE {{!RFC9180}}) public key that can be used to encrypt to that client, and which other clients can use to introduce the client to a new group.
+: A signed object describing a client's identity and capabilities, including a hybrid public key encryption (HPKE) {{!RFC9180}} public key that can be used to encrypt to that client.
+Other clients can use a client's KeyPackage to introduce the client to a new group.

 Group Context:
 : An object that summarizes the shared, public state of the group.
 The group